 In some cases, however, medical appointments don’t involve hospitals or waiting rooms at all.
 The Malaysian government has started a new system of teleconsultation to provide service and coverage to patients in rural areas.
 Records are shared electronically between doctors as needed.
 Clinic doctors in remote areas can consult electronically with specialists in the city.
 If you’re stationed in a remote area, know that progress is slowly, steadily being made for improved services.

 How To Find A Family Physician

-Doctors offices set up in home offices or small clinics are less common in Malaysia.
-To get set up with a general practitioner, you need to visit your local hospital and register with a doctor.
+Doctors’ offices set up in home offices or small clinics are less common in Malaysia.
+To get set up with a general practitioner or family physician, you need to visit your local hospital and register with a doctor.
 Upon doing so, you’ll get information about their schedule and working hours.
 Appointments are rare and are usually limited to routine follow up visits, such as renewing prescriptions.
-Most visits are done walk-in style.
+Most general visits for medical treatments are done walk-in style.

 Know Before You Go

 Asthmatic and allergic expats will want to know that Malaysia suffers from high levels of pollution due to smoke haze, especially from June to October.
 If respiratory concerns are on your radar, speak with your insurance representative regarding recommendations to manage the pollution exposure and setting up a proactive appointment with a respirologist.

 Request a Quote for the Cigna Global Medical Plan